Whistle (2003 film): Plot

-SJ Arts and Science college student Swetha get murdered in her car on a highway.
+SJ Arts and Science college student Swetha gets murdered in her car on a highway.
 No one has heard from her since.
 She had a group of friends from her college.
 It consists of Jeeva, the college magazine editor, Anjali, Bharath, Vinod, the college prankster, Meera, a drug addict, and Anjali's roommate, Sharmi, operator at the college radio station and Maya, the RJ at the radio station.
 Jeeva and Anjali are lovers, whereas Maya has a crush on Jeeva.

 The college is famous for the stories of a serial killing entity Naga, a hoax, as said by many.
 But Professor Pannerselvam still believes it.
 There is an old laboratory behind the college built alongside the college.
 But a fire that happened in 1987 killed all the occupants.
 Since then, the old lab is rumoured to be Naga's private residence.
 Maya and Anjali have a bet and go to the abandoned place at night and encounter Vinod, who pranks them.

 Professor Panner then lectures the student about Naga (Nagammal, shortly Naga).
 Nagammal and a British soldier fell in love with each other.
 Thus, her own brother kills her by burying her alive.
 A temple was built over it, and the college was built after demolishing the temple.
 Since then, Naga is rumoured to be murdering people around.
 Vinod later tries to trick people, but after he gets tricked by black magic, it turns out that he faked it.
 Yet, Professor Panner is sceptical about it.

 Swetha's death comes to light, but it is framed as an accident.
 Anjali strongly thinks it's no accident as Swetha is an excellent driver.
 Inspector Syed suspects it must be one of Swetha's father's business rivals.
 Vinod brings Anjali to an abandoned woods behind the college and tries to make a move on her.
 Anjali rejects him because she is in love with Jeeva.
 Soon Vinod is killed by getting hanged.
 It happens to be Naga, and Anjali freaks out.
 She runs back to the hostel and brings Baji, the hostel watchman, to the site.
 But to her horror, Vinod wasn't there, nor was his car.
 It seems like there was hardly any struggle.
 Anjali confines in her friends, confused.

 No one believes her, as Vinod is known for his pranks.
 Still sceptical, Anjali gets more confused.
 In between all these things, Professor Panner and Jeeva are acting suspiciously.
 Anjali goes to the library and discovers a book on Naga.
 She sees some illustrations which are the same as how Vinod died.
 Maya and Sharmi join her, and they tease her.
 Sharmi realises that Vinod was the last one to borrow the book, and it is evident he played a prank on Anjali.